xdata-skylark/libskylark/docs/sphinx/_sources/quick_start.txt

         vagrant ssh

 .. note:: The ``vagrant up`` command is downloading, building and installing
     libsklylark and its dependencies.
-This step will most likely takes a while to complete.
+This step will most likely take a while to complete.

 To exit the virtual environment type ``exit`` in the shell followed by